-Rumors surrounding the stablecoin first surfaced when Zoran Kole, founder of Zorax Capital, claimed in a Substack post that Near Protocol was launching a stablecoin that will offer 20% yield.
+Rumors surrounding the stablecoin first surfaced when Zoran Kole, founder of Zorax Capital, claimed in a Substack post that NEAR Protocol was launching a stablecoin that will reportedly offer 20% yield.

 We have been unable to confirm whether the stablecoin will offer such high yields, as Kole claimed, something that would put it in line with Terra USD (UST).

 NEAR Protocol is a scalable blockchain that recently raised $350 million in a funding round led by Tiger Global, with participation from Republic Capital, Hashed, FTX Ventures, Dragonfly Capital, and others.

 We have reached out to NEAR Protocol for comment and will update this article should we hear back.

 Update: This story has been updated with confirmation from a second source, who added a comment on the timeline.

 For more breaking stories like this, make sure to subscribe to The Block on Telegram.

 © 2022 The Block Crypto, Inc. All Rights Reserved.
 This article is provided for informational purposes only.
 It is not offered or intended to be used as legal, tax, investment, financial, or other advice.